ChrisZie/HugoSymphony/content/service/_index.md

     bar: 2
     question2: of vistors will NEVER return to your website after a SINGLE bad experience?
     answer: 'How good is your website?<br>
-    Big Governments and Businesses pay billions of dollars each year on improving User Experience alone.
+    Big Governments and Businesses pay billions yearly on improving User Experience.
 This MUST be a priority.<br>
     We will create your website with a beautiful Design, super high Speed, hacker-proof Security, and do all of that even better on Mobile Devices.'

   - name: Digital Marketing